code-saturne/code_saturne/doc/doxygen/user_guide/advanced_setup.md

 can not be modified, a fallback solution is to use the rotor/stator model based on the boundary conditions coupling.

-\Warning: Contrarily to the mesh joining approach, the boundary conditions coupling approach is not fully conservative.
+\warning: Contrarily to the mesh joining approach, the boundary conditions coupling approach is not fully conservative.

 Turbomachinery dedicated postprocessing functions